KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

       - specified in pMappings[0] - VK_DESCRIPTOR_MAPPING_SOURCE_HEAP_WITH_CONSTANT_OFFSET_EXT
       - heapOffset: 0x0, heapArrayStride: 64
       - Resource Heap address: 0x300000000 + (descriptor_index * 64)
-            The final descriptor index at [3] is the last index in bounds of the heap buffer and will access [0x3000000c0, 0x300000100)
+            The descriptor runtime array will be out of bounds of the heap starting at index [4]
       - Descriptor size: 64 (VK_DESCRIPTOR_TYPE_STORAGE_BUFFER)
 ```